syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 {% endtabs %}

-## Change different Scheduler Views
+## Change different SfScheduler Views

-`Scheduler` control provides five different types of views to display dates and it can be assigned to the control by using `ViewType` property.
+`SfScheduler` control provides five different types of views to display dates and it can be assigned to the control by using `ViewType` property.
 By default the control is assigned with `MonthView`.
 Current date will be displayed initially for all the Schedule views.

 ### Month View

-`Month` in Scheduler control is to view entire dates of a particular month

 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfScheduler x:Name="Schedule" ViewType="Month">